There were times when I worked very hard and delivered. Hardly got credit. I was very stressed.

 Many people have lot of data.
 But they expect the boss to make the decision.
 They are just not used to taking decisions.
 The boss was under immense pressure and he had no time for full story.

 Lack of courage to take decision is a big issue.
 If this is a behavior pattern for you, there is a need for introspection.
 Talking to someone who is away from your day to day life is better.
-I have a network affiliate providing professional counselling service online.
+“Better Help” provides professional counselling service online in case you are interested.

 “Under-promise and over-deliver” – Applying in wrong context